 A Successive Approximation Register (SAR) DAC uses a state machine to progressively test the input voltage against thresholds output by a DAC.
-Instead of a ramp, the threshold voltages are determined by a state machine that does a binary search for the n-bit DAC output that is just smaller than the input voltage.
+The threshold voltages are determined by a state machine that does a binary search for the n-bit DAC output that is just higher than the input voltage.

 A SAR ADC can do one conversion per n clock cycles and its complexity increases linearly with n.

-Exercise 11: A SAR ADC using a 4-bit DAC with a full-scale range of 0 to 7.5 V digitizes a 5.25 V signal.
+Exercise 12: A SAR ADC using a 4-bit DAC with a full-scale range of 0 to 7.5 V digitizes a 5.25 V signal.
 What voltages will the DAC output?